We passed the JAM Pentest! But why did we do it in the first place?

 According to Wikipedia, a penetration testing (also called pentest) checks the security of as much network components as possible using the same methods as professional intruders to get unauthorized access and penetrate the company’s system.
 Hence, a pentest simulates an attack to make sure no hacker has a chance of entering the system.

 Sounds interesting.
-That’s why we became attentive when Raimund, leader of our IT admin team, told us about the passed pentest at JAM.
+That’s why we became attentive when Raimund, leader of our IT admin team, told us about the passed pentest at JAM as part of the reorganization of our server landscape.
 In this article, we want to explain what a pentest does, how it is executed and why a pentest is so important to JAM and our customers.

 If you dive into Google, searching for “pentest”, you not only find the cited article from Wikipedia but also a great variety of different service offers to initiate a penetration testing.
 While the German Federal Office for Information Security offers pentests for other federal offices, private organizations look up companies who offer pentests on the free market.
 We at JAM chose the SVA System Vertrieb Alexander GmbH (called SVA hereafter) after being convinced of their catalog of services and their live presentation.